 In Section One, Governor Reynolds continues to encourage the protection of vulnerable Iowans, including those older than 65 and those with preexisting conditions, through limiting their visits to businesses and other in-person interactions.
 The Board encourages pharmacies to continue implementing procedures to ensure vulnerable Iowans are protected.

-In Section Eighty-Six, Governor Reynolds extends the temporary suspension of administrative rules which prohibit the practice of a pharmacist or technician trainee after the license or registration has expired.
+In Section Seventy-Six, Governor Reynolds extends the temporary suspension of administrative rules which prohibit the practice of a pharmacist or technician trainee after the license or registration has expired.

-- The Board has been made aware that some testing sites have been reopened, at limited capacity, and that PTCB has initiated online testing options that include a remote proctor.
+- The Board has been made aware that Pearson VUE-owned testing centers have been reopened, at full or near-full capacity, and that PTCB has initiated online testing options that include a remote proctor.

 - The Board expects that technician trainees will make every effort to get scheduled for the exam at the earliest available testing site within 100 miles, including via remote proctoring.
-Technician trainees whose registration will expire on June 30, 2020 and who are unable to schedule an exam, including via online proctoring, must notify the Board of the barrier(s) to testing by email to email@example.com.
+Technician trainees whose registration will expire through December 10, 2020 and who are unable to schedule an exam, including via online proctoring, must notify the Board of the barrier(s) to testing by email to email@example.com.

 - As long as a technician is able to demonstrate a barrier to test, the Board will exercise enforcement discretion and allow technicians subject to the Governor’s Proclamations and Board guidance to continue working as a technician.